sharife/goldenthread-v2/site/content/productions/we-talk-we-swim.md

 ## Reviews

-**HIGHEST RATING!**
+HIGHEST RATING!
 "A unifying cleanse...
-Mansour’s disarmingly naturalistic dialogue helps make these seismic structural shifts work.
-Over and over again, you might find yourself thinking, “Wow, this is how people actually talk” — not to stoke drama for some playwright’s convenience, but to hedge, to test boundaries, to pursue what they want, and then to placate, to retreat, to regret." —Lily Janiak, *San Francisco Chronicle* [**(read full review)**](https://datebook.sfchronicle.com/theater/a-unifying-cleanse-in-sfs-golden-threads-we-swim-we-talk-we-go-to-war)
+Mansour's disarmingly naturalistic dialogue helps make these seismic structural shifts work.
+Over and over again, you might find yourself thinking, 'Wow, this is how people actually talk' — not to stoke drama for some playwright’s convenience, but to hedge, to test boundaries, to pursue what they want, and then to placate, to retreat, to regret." —Lily Janiak, *San Francisco Chronicle* [**(read full review)**](https://datebook.sfchronicle.com/theater/a-unifying-cleanse-in-sfs-golden-threads-we-swim-we-talk-we-go-to-war)

 "*We Swim* has an off-handed beauty...
 Its pleasures are engaging in ways that political theatre rarely is." —John Wilkins, *The Free Audience*